puat133/md-cv/index.md

 `2018-2021`
 __Aalto University__ Postdoctoral Researcher.
 > I have been involved in a variety of research initiatives over this career.
-The subject of research was applied statistics, with a particular emphasis on deep Gaussian processes and advanced mathematical modeling.
-I established generic spatio-temporal statistics mathematical approaches.
-The majority of the simulations are written in Python using Jax and Numba/CuPY (including costumed CUDA kernels).
+The research subject was applied statistics, with a particular emphasis on deep Gaussian processes and advanced mathematical modeling.
+I established generic spatiotemporal statistics mathematical approaches.
+Most simulations are written in Python using Jax and Numba/CuPY (including costumed CUDA kernels).

 `2017-2018`
 __Australian National University__ Postdoctoral Researcher.